TantikornC/Customer-Segmentation/README.md

 #### **Steps & Methodology**
 1. **Data Collection**:
    - Utilized data from a banking chatbot, which includes customer interaction logs and transaction history.
-   - Collected a large dataset with over 1 million records to ensure comprehensive analysis.
+   - Collected a large dataset with almost 300,000 records to ensure comprehensive analysis.

 2. **Data Handling**:
    - The dataset was already clean and primarily consisted of interaction logs without numerical values like prices.
    - Handled missing values by dropping incomplete records due to the large dataset size, ensuring that analysis remained robust despite data removal.
+   - Applied Z-score method to identify and remove outliers from the dataset.
+This involved calculating the Z-score for each data point and removing those that fell beyond a threshold (Z > 3 or Z < -3), ensuring that the remaining data accurately represented typical customer interactions and behaviors.

 3. **Exploratory Data Analysis (EDA)**:
    - Conducted EDA to uncover patterns and trends in customer interactions.